ElynnWeijland/SixthSenseAgents2/infra/README.md

 The `policies/HackathonPolicies.ps1` script is a comprehensive PowerShell solution designed to prevent expensive Azure resource deployments in hackathon and development environments.
 This script helps organizations maintain budget control while still enabling productive development.

+### DeployToMultipleResourceGroups.ps1

+The `policies/DeployToMultipleResourceGroups.ps1` script extends the basic functionality to deploy policies to **multiple resource groups** within a single subscription.
+This is perfect for hackathon scenarios where each team gets their own resource group with individual cost controls and budgets.

+### CreateBudgets.ps1

+The `policies/CreateBudgets.ps1` script creates individual $500 budgets for each specified resource group using Azure CLI, providing granular cost control per team.

 #### What It Does

 The script creates and deploys an **Azure Policy Initiative** that automatically blocks the deployment of expensive services including: